Benefits of Nasal Breathing: Why Nasal Breathing Matters

 6. Strengthens your Diaphragm

-7. Massages Your Stomach, Heart & Lungs
+7. Massages your Stomach, Heart & Lungs

 8. Supports your Lymphatic System

-9. Improves Flexibility & Performance
+9. Enhances Flexibility and Performance

 Nasal breathing and full rib cage activation is critical for optimal flexibility and elasticity of the spine, head, neck and lower back.